PaNOSC-ViNYL/ase/doc/development/contribute.rst

 1. The guidelines of project git-branches as a whole.
-2. The workflow of the individual developer, i.e. the standard operating procedure when cloning, pullin, pushing etc.
+2. The workflow of the individual developer, i.e. the standard operating procedure when cloning, pulling, pushing etc.

 Only the latter will covered at the moment.
 When the developer team agree on the former it will be added here too.
 One comment though: